SirGoodenough/HA_Blueprints/Automations/Zigbee2MQTT - ZemiSmart ZM-RM02 Controller.md

 If you wish to 'store' these events you can add this sensor to recorder and it will save them for you.

 My 'suggestion' is that you do separate scripts for most, if not all of the actions you generate here.
 If you are using the UI editor for the simple things you are fine, but for more complicated things scripts may work better for you.
 This is my opinion and how I am using it, to each their own.
-Building functions within the uI is also available if you are more confortable with that.
+Building functions within the uI is also available if you are more comfortable with that.

 First, let’s go over Blueprints and what they are.
 Blueprints are a way to share automations and is built into Home Assistant.
 Simple as that.
 You can import my template code and a copy of it will reside in your configuration.
 Once there, you can can edit it (if you need changes only) or you can call up that Blueprint to build an automation.
 It will collect the information needed based on your entities and your personal adjustments, and provide a working automation.
 You will have to have or add the required hardware and entities that the Blueprint needs to function.